Family description for matrimony profile – Why it is important?

 Our extended family is large and we always find opportunities to meet up with each other during holidays and family gatherings!
 Even though I live alone in the US at present, I have relatives in Houston and Austin (which are close to my university) who make sure I don’t miss home!

-6. Boy who lives with his wheelchair-bound mother
+6. A boy who lives with his wheelchair-bound mother

 We hail from the Patidar community from Surat.
 I am the only son in the family and I don’t have siblings.